AMSC-24-25/06-nbody-06-nbody/README.md

 ## **Goal**

 Based on the same algorithm (Leapfrog), we want to know how much it can accelerate if we use **CUDA** instead of the basic **CPU** version and **OpenMP** version.
+And we can also have a straight look at the performance of the general CUDA version  with number of particles changing.

 ---